Carbohydrate count chart reveals it is simply not true that all starches are bad; this page is all about the glycemic index.

 OPEN By Andre Agassi

-Bernard Preston is a retired chiropractor intensely interested in healthy living; he advocates grasping the meaning of glycemic index and the carbohydrate count chart.
+Bernard Preston is a retired DC intensely interested in wholesome living; he advocates thoroughly grasping the meaning of glycemic index and the carbohydrate count chart.

-Understand them, and follow their dictates, and you'll never have to diet again.
+Understand them and follow their dictates, and you'll never have to follow the absurd edicts of that dirty four-letter word again.